GemHunt/nvidia-gpu-cloud-with-titan/README.md

 * Following with:
 * http://docs.nvidia.com/ngc/ngc-titan-setup-guide/index.html
 * Burn 16.04.3 Desktop AMD64 Aug 2017 ISO to DVD
+*   or create a flash USB: "Startup Disk Creator" in Ubuntu Desktop
 * (They really should state the exact ISO to pull.)
 * http://releases.ubuntu.com/16.04/
 * Don’t check the boxes for “download updates or install third party software”